henrysky/astroNN_spectra_paper_figures/README.rst

 To get started, this paper uses `astroNN`_ developed by us and tested with **astroNN 1.0.0** which Python 3.6 or above and reasonable computational resource is required.
-Extensive documentation of v1.0.0 at https://astronn.readthedocs.io/en/v1.0.0/ and quick start guide at https://astronn.readthedocs.io/en/v1.0.0/quick_start.html
+Extensive documentation of v1.0.0 at https://astronn.readthedocs.io/en/v1.0.0/ and quick start guide at https://astronn.readthedocs.io/en/v1.0.0/quick_start.html. astroNN Apogee DR14 Stellar Parameters and Abundances data is available as `astroNN_apogee_dr14_catalog.fits`_.

 Some notebooks make use of my `milkyway_plot`_ to plot on milkyway.